-- Travel on study tour to Istanbul to hear personal stories and explore current issues surrounding cultural divisions and political tensions affecting Turkish society
+- Travel on a faculty-led study tour to hear the personal stories and explore current issues surrounding cultural divisions and political tensions

 - Take part in debates and workshops with diverse guest speakers

 PROGRAM STUDENT PROFILE

 This program is right for you if you study sociology, anthropology, political science, international relations, or related disciplines.
 You should have an interest in examining issues of immigration, integration, and social capital from a European perspective.

 CORE COURSE OVERVIEW